kidonng/animation-observer/readme.md

 ### Custom name

-By default, the function generates a random name for animation and layer using [`crypto.randomUUID()`](https://developer.mozilla.org/docs/Web/API/Crypto/randomUUID).
+By default, the function generates a random class name using [`crypto.randomUUID()`](https://developer.mozilla.org/docs/Web/API/Crypto/randomUUID).

 You can specify a custom `name` in the options: